alyah0011/portfolio/README.md

 # Portfolio

+# [Your Name]

 ## About Me
-I am a passionate cybersecurity student with a strong interest in [specific areas of cybersecurity, e.g., network security, penetration testing, cryptography].
-Currently pursuing [your degree] at [your university], I am dedicated to staying up-to-date with the latest trends and technologies in the field.
+I am a cybersecurity student with a keen interest in web development.
+Currently pursuing Bachelor in IT at International, I bring a unique blend of skills in both web development and cybersecurity.
+My goal is to contribute to secure and efficient web applications, implementing best practices for a robust online environment.

 ## Skills
-- Network Security
-- Penetration Testing
+### Web Development
+- HTML, CSS, JavaScript
+- PHP and Laravel
-- Incident Response
+- Risk Management
-- Cryptography
+- IT audit
-- [Any other relevant skills]

 ## Projects
-### Project 1: [Project Name]
+### Project 1: [Web Application Security]
-Brief description of the project, the problem it solves, and your role in it.
+Description: Detail your involvement in securing a web application, including tools used, vulnerabilities addressed, and security measures implemented.

 [Link to the project repository or live demo]

-### Project 2: [Project Name]
+### Project 2: [E-commerce Website]
-Brief description of the project, the problem it solves, and your role in it.
+Description: Highlight your role in developing a secure e-commerce website, emphasizing secure authentication, data protection, and secure payment processing.

 [Link to the project repository or live demo]

 ## Certifications
+- Certified Ethical Hacker (CEH)
-- [List any relevant certifications you have earned]
+- [Any other relevant certifications]

 ## Blog
-I occasionally write about cybersecurity on my blog.
-Check out some of my recent posts:
+I share insights on web development and cybersecurity on my blog.
+Explore some of my recent posts:

 - [Blog Post 1 Title]
   [Link to Blog Post 1]